Can you create a sense of closeness or intimacy with a complete stranger? Psychology research says, yes, you can.

 30. When did you last cry in front of another person?
 By yourself?

-31. Tell your partner something that you like about him or her already.
+31. Tell your partner something you like about him or her already.

 32. What, if anything, is too serious to be joked about?

 33. If you were to die this evening with no opportunity to communicate with anyone, what would you most regret not having told someone?
-Why haven’t you told that individual yet?
+Why haven’t you told that person yet?

 34. Your house, containing everything you own, catches fire.
 After saving your loved ones and pets, you have time to safely make a final dash to save any one item.
 What would it be?
 Why?